MrPotato53/Vending-Machine/docs/architecture.md

 The vending machine will need to hold items, and this inventory information will be stored in the database.

 To use the database to store inventory information, it probably makes sense for there to be a separate class whose responsibility is communicating with the database: **IDatabaseCommunicator**.
-In this case, it probably makes sense to define this class's interface in an ABC so a mock object **MockDatabaseCommunicator** can be created for testing purposes.
-A **RealDatabaseCommunicator** can then actually affect the database.
+In this case, it probably makes sense to define this class's interface in an abstract base class (ABC) so a mock object **MockDatabaseCommunicator** can be created for testing purposes.
+A **RealDatabaseCommunicator** can then be implemented to actually affect the database.

-It is proposed that there is a facade class, **InventoryManager**, that sits on top of **IDatabaseCommunicator** to further abstract away some information.
+It is proposed that there is a class, **InventoryManager**, that sits on top of **IDatabaseCommunicator** to further abstract away some information.
 For example, the **IDatabaseCommunicator** might have a method query_stock_information(string itemName) that performs the database query, and **InventoryManager** may have a method get_stock_information(string itemName) that then calls the query_stock_information(string itemName) method.

-This could be needless complexity, though, so it may not be necessary.
+Once inventory information has been read from the **IDatabaseCommunicator**, the **InventoryManager** will cache that information in some sort of data structure so it doesn't need to re-query the database every time more information is requested.
+The data structure will hold instances of an **Item** class.
+Once the transcation is complete, the **InventoryManager** can then write the updated inventory information back to the database again using the **IDatabaseCommunicator**.

+NOTE: For now, we will ignore the following potential race condition that is presented by this design: imagine two people run the application at the same time.
+Say there is some item in inventory that has only 1 item left.
+Both users will have the ability to purchase this item, when in reality only 1 should be allowed.
+This is a known potential issue that we will worry about later.

-Our MVP will just use a CLI to manage the vending machine, and there won't be any fancy vendor-side application.
+Our MVP will just use a CLI to interface with the vending machine, and there won't be any fancy vendor-side application.
 A class **CustomerCli** can hold an instance of **VendingMachine** and handle interactions via the command line.
 It will do input validation as well.

 For now, there can be a simple **VendorCli** that holds a reference to the same **InventoryManager** object that **VendingMachine** holds a reference to.
 The **VendorCli** can implement simple methods for restocking the vending machine.